HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="common_aria_role.sql",
 ) }}

 The same effect of semantic removal takes place with `role="none"`.
 We found that this year, the percentage of `role="none"` has also increased to 11% and is one of the top 10 most common ARIA roles.
-There are very few use cases where this is particularly helpful for assistive technology users, for example if there is a `<table>` element being used only for layouting.
+There are very few use cases where this is particularly helpful for assistive technology users, for example if there is a `<table>` element being used only for layout.
 But it can otherwise be harmful and should be used sparingly.

 Most browsers ignore `role="presentation"` and `role="none"` on focusable elements, including links and inputs, or anything with a `tabindex` attribute set.
 Browsers also ignore the inclusion of the role if any of the element contains any global ARIA states and properties, such as `aria-describedby`.